ADHD Meltdown Vs Autism Meltdown

 Tantrums vs Meltdowns

-Meltdowns and tantrums may appear to be similar behaviors, but there are key differences between the two.
+Meltdowns and tantrums may appear to be similar behaviors, but the two have key differences.

 Some key differences between tantrums and meltdowns: